apljungquist/tox-constraints/README.md

 *Makes tests reproducible with minimal configuration*

 ## Usage

 On occasions when I have been too lazy to provide friendly examples, my other projects may be a good place to look.

 [This is such an occasion](https://github.com/apljungquist/xfmt/commit/99341b58694e846dc009fca01cb6fb3d442fbe66).

+## Limitations

+This section lists known problems with the current implementation.

+### PyPy compatibility

+The version of pip that ships with pypy does not like the `-r` option on which this plugin depends.

 ## Objectives